About the National Playwrights Conference

 2016 Season announced!

 Each year a community of professionals gathers in the serene setting of the Eugene O'Neill Theater Center in order to support playwrights and new works for the theater.
 The National Playwrights Conference strives to create a supportive environment that empowers playwrights to their own process and to experience the play with a professional company.

 In addition to writers selected for staged readings, the Conference serves as a retreat for several writers-in-residence working independently on special projects.
-Recent summers' residents include Alfred Uhry, Lisa Loomer, and Tracy Scott Wilson.
+Recent summers' residents include Alfred Uhry, Lisa Loomer, and Tracy Scott Wilson, David Auburn, and Sam Hunter.
 Conference participants also have access to discussions with special guests.
 Past speakers have included playwrights Edward Albee, Ed Bullins, Romulus Linney and Paula Vogel as well as Eugene O'Neill biographers Arthur and Barbara Gelb.

-For information on applying as a playwright, please visit our Submission Info page.
-With other questions, please call the literary office, at (860) 443-5378 x227
+For information on applying as a playwright and the application process, please visit our Submission Info and Open Submission Process page.
+With other questions, please call the Literary Office, at (860) 443-5378 x227